gulpworkflow/rippling-mobile-widget-playground/README.md

 Open this folder in Cursor and start chatting with AI.
 Try this:

-> *"Create a new demo called 'Employee Directory' by copying app-shell-demo.tsx.
+> *"Create a new demo called 'Employee Directory' by copying app-shell-template.tsx.
 Show a list of employees with avatars, names, and job titles.
 Use Pebble components."*

 AI creates the file, wires it up, and you'll see it live at the URL.